machinio/solrb/README.md

 This project is setup to use CI to run all specs agains a real solr.

-If you want to run it locally, you can either use it [circleci cli](https://circleci.com/docs/2.0/local-cli/) or do a completely manual setup:
+If you want to run it locally, you can either use  [CircleCI CLI](https://circleci.com/docs/2.0/local-cli/) or do a completely manual setup:

 ```sh